 I had a dream of watching all the movies.
 So i will try to watch all of the movies.

-heres the top 100.
-Three years ago, BBC Culture ran its first major critics poll, to find the 100 greatest American movies.
-Two further polls looked for the best movies of the 21st Century and the greatest comedies ever made and those also ended up with movies from the US in the top spot.
+BBC Culture polled 209 critics in 43 countries to find the best in world cinema – here’s the top 100.
+Three years ago, BBC Culture ran its first major critics’ poll, to find the 100 greatest American movies.
+Two further polls looked for the best movies of the 21st Century and the greatest comedies ever made – and those also ended up with movies from the US in the top spot.

 This year, we felt it was time to direct the spotlight away from Hollywood and celebrate the best cinema from around the world.
 We asked critics to vote for their favourite movies made primarily in a language other than English.
-The result is BBC Culture
+The result is BBC Culture’s 100 greatest foreign-language movies.

-s an accurate description but equally, as an internationally-focused one, were happy to acknowledge that, depending on who you are, many of these movies wont be in a language thats foreign to you.
+From the perspective of an English-language website, that’s an accurate description – but equally, as an internationally-focused one, we’re happy to acknowledge that, depending on who you are, many of these movies won’t be in a language that’s foreign to you.

 And as the poll exists to salute the extraordinary diversity and richness of movies from all around the world, we wanted to ensure that its voters were from all around the world, too.
-The 209 critics who took part are from 43 different countries and speak a total of 41 languages
+The 209 critics who took part are from 43 different countries and speak a total of 41 languages – a range that sets our poll apart from any other.

 The result: 100 movies from 67 different directors, from 24 countries, and in 19 languages.
 French can claim to be the international language of acclaimed cinema: 27 of the highest- rated movies were in French, followed by 12 in Mandarin, and 11 each in Italian and Japanese.
 At the other end of the scale, several languages were represented by just one movie, such as Belarusian (Come and See), Romanian (4 Months, 3 Weeks and 2 Days), and Wolof (Touki Bouki).

 One statistic we noted was that a quarter of the movies on our list were East Asian: that is, 25 of them were made in Japan (11), China (6), Taiwan (4), Hong Kong (3) or South Korea (1).
-And the winning movie, Seven Samurai, by the Japanese director Akira Kurosawa, was loved by critics everywhere
+And the winning movie, Seven Samurai, by the Japanese director Akira Kurosawa, was loved by critics everywhere – everywhere, that is, except for Japan.
+The six Japanese critics who voted didn’t go for a single Kurosawa movie between them.

 One more thing: the purpose of every BBC Culture movie poll has always been to generate debate as well as encourage discovery.
-And we are aware that no list can be either definitive or please everyone
+And we are aware that no list can be either definitive or please everyone – so get in touch using the hashtag #Worldfilm100 and let us know what’s missing.
+And look out for more BBC Culture features on the greatest in world cinema in the weeks to come.

 1. Seven Samurai (Akira Kurosawa, 1954)